Hard Carbon Density and Conductivity vs Prussian Blue: Sodium-Ion Battery Powder Test Data

-Sodium, which shares similar chemical properties with lithium due to their same group placement in the periodic table, offers significant advantages in terms of natural abundance and cost.
-Sodium-ion batteries (SIBs) have attracted considerable attention as promising alternatives to lithium-ion batteries, owing to their rapid charging capability, superior low-temperature performance, enhanced safety, and compatibility with existing lithium battery manufacturing processes.
-These attributes position SIBs as strong candidates for the next generation of commercial energy storage systems.
+Sodium shares similar chemical properties with lithium due to their common group placement in the periodic table, while offering significant advantages in natural abundance and cost.
+Sodium-ion batteries (SIBs) have attracted considerable research attention as promising alternatives to lithium-ion batteries, owing to their rapid charging capability, superior low-temperature performance, enhanced safety, and compatibility with existing lithium battery manufacturing processes.
+These attributes position SIBs as strong candidates for next-generation commercial energy storage.

-Advances in sodium-ion battery research have led to notable progress in both cathode and anode materials.
+Advances in SIB research have led to notable progress in both cathode and anode materials.
 Cathode materials primarily include layered oxides, polyanionic compounds, Prussian blue analogues (PBAs), and organic compounds.
 Anode materials are largely categorized into carbon-based materials, titanium-based compounds, organic electrodes, and alloy-based systems.

-Among these, Prussian blue (PB) and its analogues—representative metal-organic frameworks (MOFs)—have gained traction as cathodes due to their low cost, facile synthesis, and open framework structure.
+Among cathode options, Prussian blue (PB) and its analogues— representative metal-organic framework (MOF) materials—have attracted interest due to their low cost, facile synthesis, and open three-dimensional framework structure.
 PB-derived nanomaterials retain high surface area, interconnected pores, and tunable pore size distributions, facilitating efficient charge transfer in energy storage systems.
-By optimizing synthesis conditions such as temperature and atmosphere, PBAs with desirable structural and electrochemical properties can be achieved[1].
-Figure 1 illustrates the Prussian blue structure, and Figure 2 shows SEM images of Prussian blue and its derivatives.
+By optimizing synthesis conditions such as temperature and atmosphere, PBAs with desirable structural and electrochemical properties can be achieved.[1]
+Figure 1 illustrates the Prussian blue crystal structure and its analogues.

 ![]() |